trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 Explanations :

-- `type returned_feedback = [address, string]` the parameters of an oracle function always start with the address of the contract caller and followed by the return objects
+- `type returned_feedback = [address, string]` the parameters of an oracle function always start with the address of the contract caller and followed by the return objects.
-- `type oracle_param = contract<returned_feedback>` the oracle parameters need to be wrapped inside a typed contract
+- `type oracle_param = contract<returned_feedback>` the oracle parameters need to be wrapped inside a typed contract.

 2. Write the missing functions, starting with `getFeedback`.
-Add this new function at the end of the file
+Add this new function at the end of the file.

 ```ligolang
 @entry